-Soil sampling conducted on 200m, 400m and 800m line spacing by 50m sample intervals has defined a 150m to 200m wide gold anomaly above 30 ppb gold extending over a strike length of 4.1km (Figure 2).
-A high-grade core extending over a strike length of 1.1km, greater than 100ppb gold, has been identified in the central part of the anomaly.
+Approximately 680 soil samples were collected with results from this initial program defined a 150m to 200m wide gold anomaly above 30ppb gold extending over a strike length of 4.1km.
+A high-grade core extending over a strike length of 1.1km at greater than 100ppb gold was identified in the central part of the anomaly.

-Seven samples from the anomaly returned elevated gold results above 200ppb gold (0.2 g/t gold) up to a peak of 648ppb gold (0.64 g/t gold) including:
+Seven samples from the anomaly returned elevated gold results above 200ppb gold (0.2 g/t gold) up to a peak of 648ppb gold (0.64 g/t gold)